h2oDOGGY/h2o.doggy.github.io/about.md

 ### More Information

-For all the professional stuff, check out my [LinkedIn] (https://www.linkedin.com/in/jason-lee-a3765299/ "Jason's LinkedIn") profile.
+For all the professional stuff, check out my [LinkedIn](https://www.linkedin.com/in/jason-lee-a3765299/ "Jason's LinkedIn") profile.

 ### Contact me